myue2020/swarming-synching/README.md

 #### Naive Algorithm
 <img src="Images/refs/pairwise.png" width="400"/>

-For the naive algorithm, we simply perform the *O(n^2)* update via nested for-loops, though in naive_solver.cc we do attempt to increase efficiency slightly by only iterating through each pair once.
+For the naive algorithm, we simply perform the *O(n<sup>2</sup>)* update via nested for-loops, though in naive_solver.cc we do attempt to increase efficiency slightly by only iterating through each pair once.
 This could not be transferred to the MPI solution since each processor cannot easily update another processor's data, thus requiring the use of a slightly different algorithm in naive_mpi_solver.cc.
 For each update, we first have each processor share their position and phase data with every other processor, before continuing with the update with normal OpenMP loops.
 This solver is constrained such that number of MPI tasks called for must evenly divide the number of points, for ease of the algorithm.

 #### Barnes-Hut Algorithm
-The Barnes-Hut algorithm is often used in simulating N-body systems.
+The *O(n log n)* Barnes-Hut algorithm is often used in simulating N-body systems.
 It is based on the assumption that the force from many far-away bodies can be approximated with a single object located at the center of mass and carries the total mass of those bodies.

 <table>
 <tr>